OCA/stock-logistics-warehouse/packaging_uom/README.rst

 To configure this module, you need to:

 * on product packaging define the unit of measure to use.
-* on supplier info define the packaging and minimum unit of measure quantity to use.
-* use product packaging in purchase order to use the link unit of measure

 Usage
 =====